shashankbhosagi/selfdriving-car-simulation/README.md

 # Self Driving car in Vanilla JS

-It is completely written in vanilla javascript with no libraries used...
+It is completely written in vanilla javascript with no libraries used, self-driving features yet to be added but a basic setup is ready.

 Check it out [here](https://self-driving-car.shashankbhosagi.com/)